Sammo Hung: 1960s and 1970s

 Hung appeared as a child actor in several films for Cathay Asia and Bo Bo Films during the early 1960s.
 His film debut was in the 1961 film Education of Love.
 In 1962, he made his first appearance alongside Jackie Chan in the film Big and Little Wong Tin Bar, followed by a role in The Birth of Yue Fei, in which he played the ten-year-old Yue Fei, the historical figure from the Song Dynasty who would go on to become a famous Chinese general and martyr.
 The majority of Hung's performance was alongside another actor portraying Zhou Tong, Yue's elderly military arts tutor.

-In 1966, at the age of just 14, Hung began working for Shaw Brothers Studio, assisting the action director Han Yingjie, on King Hu's film Come Drink with Me.
-Between 1966 and 1974, Hung worked on over 30 wuxia films for Shaw Brothers, progressing through the roles of extra, stuntman, stunt co-ordinator and ultimately, action director.
+In 1966, at the age of just 14, Hung began working for Shaw Brothers Studio, assisting the action director Han Yingjie, on King Hu's film Come Drink with Me thanks to the fact that Han was his master's son-in-law.
+Between 1966 and 1974, Hung worked on dozens of films for Shaw Brothers, their two main rivals Golden Harvest and Cathay, as well as numerous independent production companies, progressing through the roles of extra, stuntman, stunt co-ordinator and ultimately, action director.

 In 1970, Hung began working for Raymond Chow and the Golden Harvest film company.
-He was initially hired to choreograph the action scenes for the very first Golden Harvest film, The Angry River (1970).
+He was initially hired to assist Han Yingjie in choreographing the action scenes for the very first two Golden Harvest films, The Invincible Eight and The Angry River.
+Golden Harvest sent Hung to Korea to choreograph films with their director Huang Feng where Hung studied hapkido with Master Ji Han-Jae and earned his black belt.
+While in Korea he became the martial arts director on three Angela Mao vehicles, Lady Whirlwind, Hapkido, and When Taekwondo Strikes.
 His popularity soon began to grow, and due to the quality of his choreography and disciplined approach to his work, he again caught the eye of celebrated Taiwanese director, King Hu.
 Hung choreographed Hu's The Fate of Lee Khan (1973).

-In the same year, Hung went to South Korea to study hapkido under master Ji Han-jae.